Sag in Transmission Line and its Calculations

 derivation of sag in transmisison line

-Therefore, by knowing the conductor span (L), Tension in the conductor (T), and the difference in the heights of both the levels (h) and weight of the conductor per unit length (w), we can calculate X1 and X2 and thus putting the value of X1 and X2 in equations (a) and (b), we can get the value of both the sags S1 and S2.
+Therefore, by knowing the conductor span (L), Tension in the conductor (T), and the difference in the heights of both the levels (h) and weight of the conductor per unit length (w), we can calculate X1 and X2.
+Thus, by putting the values of X1 and X2 in equations (a) and (b), we can get the value of both the sags S1 and S2.

 So,